zengm-games/zengm/README.md

 Dependencies
 ------------

-Required packages on Ubuntu 11.04 (probably similar on other distros):

-* libsqlite3-0
+Required:

-* python
+* PyGTK
-* python-gtk2
+* SQLite

 Optional packages (speeds up gameplay by about 10%):

-* python-numpy
+* Numpy

-To install all these packages in Ubuntu, run:
+To install all these packages in Ubuntu 11.04, run:

-    sudo apt-get install libsqlite3-0 python-gtk2 python-numpy
+    sudo apt-get install python-gtk2 libsqlite3-0 python-numpy

+To install all these packages in Fedora 15, run as root:

+    yum install pygtk2 sqlite numpy

 I haven't tried any other platforms, but if you install the packages listed above on Windows, maybe it would work.